MaryAnn Tuttle1

 Citations

-- [S408] Death certificate of Alonzo Jonathan Snow.
+- [S314] Death certificate of Alonzo Jonathan Snow.

 Avis Gertrude Snow1

-Avis was also known as Gertrude Avis.4 She appeared on the 1850 Federal census of Mineral Point, Iowa County, Wisconsin, in the household of her parents Rev. Jonathan Marcus Snow and Hannah Vincent, She was enumerated as Gertrude.5 Avis Gertrude Snow appeared on the 1860 Federal census of South Chicago, Cook County, Illinois, in the household of her parents Rev. Jonathan Marcus Snow and Hannah Vincent.6 Avis Gertrude Snow and Alonzo Jonathan Snow appeared on the 1870 Federal census of Chicago, Cook County, Illinois,, enumerated 21 June 1870.7 Avis Gertrude Snow appeared on the 1870 Federal census of Chicago, Cook County, Illinois, in the household of her mother Hannah Vincent.8 Avis Gertrude Snow and Alonzo Jonathan Snow appeared on the 1880 Federal census of Chicago, Cook County, Illinois, enumerated 10 June 1880.
-Their children Mable Gertrude, Frederick Alonzo and Clifford Leon were listed as living with them, along with Avis' sister Sarah Jane Snow.9 Avis Gertrude Snow and Alonzo Jonathan Snow appeared on the 1900 Federal census of Chicago, Cook County, Illinois, at 2351 South Calumet Ave., enumerated 1 June 1900.
+Avis was also known as Gertrude Avis.5 She appeared on the 1850 Federal census of Mineral Point, Iowa County, Wisconsin, in the household of her parents Rev. Jonathan Marcus Snow and Hannah Vincent.7 Avis Gertrude Snow appeared on the 1860 Federal census of South Chicago, Cook County, Illinois, in the household of her parents Rev. Jonathan Marcus Snow and Hannah Vincent.8 Avis Gertrude Snow and Alonzo Jonathan Snow appeared on the 1870 Federal census of Chicago, Cook County, Illinois, enumerated 21 June 1870.9 Avis Gertrude Snow appeared on the 1870 Federal census of Chicago, Cook County, Illinois, in the household of her mother Hannah Vincent.10 Avis Gertrude Snow and Alonzo Jonathan Snow appeared on the 1880 Federal census of Chicago, Cook County, Illinois, enumerated 10 June 1880.
+Their children Mable Gertrude, Frederick Alonzo and Clifford Leon were listed as living with them.
+Avis' sister Sarah Jane Snow was living with them.11 Avis Gertrude Snow and Alonzo Jonathan Snow appeared on the 1900 Federal census of Chicago, Cook County, Illinois, at 2351 South Calumet Ave., enumerated 1 June 1900.
 Their children Mable Gertrude, Clifford Leon and Ethel Lillian were listed as living with them.
-Avis' mother Hannah Vincent was living with them.
-2
+Avis' mother Hannah Vincent was liiving with them.2

 Children of Avis Gertrude Snow and Alonzo Jonathan Snow